yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Pull request detail in GitHub created by onboarding tutorial in previous steps.](../Media/hol-ex1-task1-step8-1.png "Pull Request detail")

 9. Select the `Files changed` tab within the pull request detail and observe the change to the README.md associated with this pull request.
-After reviewing the changes, go back to the `Conversation` tab and click on the `Merge pull request` button and confirm the following prompt to merge the pull request into the `main` branch.
+After reviewing the changes, go back to the `Conversation` tab and select the `Merge pull request` button and confirm the following prompt to merge the pull request into the `main` branch.

     ![The file changes associated with the pull request.](../Media/hol-ex1-task1-step9-1.png "Pull Request Files Changed tab")